i-duran/Fin335/06-AR-Models.md

     ADF Statistic: -1.8355727211649129
     p-value: 0.3629492469787401

+> [!note]
-If the p-value is greater than 0.05, the series is not stationary, and we may need to difference the series and perform the test again.
+> If the p-value is greater than 0.05, the series is not stationary, and we may need to difference the series and perform the test again.

 Based on the result of this test, we can conclude that the series is not